yushiangfu/study-notes/e0-usb.md

 ## <a name="host"></a> Host

-The universal serial bus (USB) is a typical master-slave framework in that the USB controller initiates a request, and the target device responds.
+The Universal Serial Bus (USB) follows a master-slave framework, where the USB controller acts as the master and initiates requests, while the target device responds.
-So far, a few standards have come out, and thus that many types of controllers exist along with the host controller drivers (HCD).
+Over time, several standards have been developed, leading to various types of USB controllers and Host Controller Drivers (HCD).
+Here are some commonly known USB controller types:

-- UHCI
+- UHCI (Universal Host Controller Interface):
-    - the universal host controller interface
-    - supports USB 1.x
+  - UHCI is a proprietary interface developed by Intel.
+It supports USB 1.x standards.
-    - proprietary interface from Intel
-- OHCI
+- OHCI (Open Host Controller Interface):
-    - the open host controller interface
-    - supports USB 1.x with improved interface
+  - OHCI is an open standard host controller interface that also supports USB 1.x standards.
+It provides an improved interface compared to UHCI.
-- EHCI
+- EHCI (Enhanced Host Controller Interface):
-    - the enhanced host controller interface
-    - supports USB 2.x
+  - EHCI is an interface that supports USB 2.x standards.
+It provides enhanced performance and features compared to USB 1.x interfaces.
-- xHCI
+- xHCI (Extensible Host Controller Interface):
-    - the extensible host controller interface
-    - supports USB 3.x
+  - xHCI is an interface designed for USB 3.x standards.
+It offers greater bandwidth and additional features for USB 3.x devices.

-Please refer to the below image for the general view of the USB topology obtained from my laptop (Vostro 5402):
+Please refer to the image below for a general view of the USB topology observed from my laptop (Vostro 5402):

 <p align="center"><img src="images/usb/topology.png" /></p>